mcmakdonal/react-native-norsani-api/README.md

 ## Installation

-To install the module using yarn:
+To install the module using yarn:.

 ```
 yarn add react-native-norsani-api